Life Solitaire PPS Club Members: An awkward issue

 At the risk of stating the obvious, when a lifetime member passes, they stop incurring cost to the programme.
 Short of a family member getting a name change to impersonate the deceased (and I wouldn’t put it past some people, quite frankly), there’s no way the lifetime status can be used by anyone else- you can’t attach another person’s frequent flyer number to your boarding pass.
 Therefore the problem, if you want to call it that, is self-limiting.ย

-But the Solitaire PPS Club is different because members enjoy a supplementary card, which grants virtually identical benefits to a nominee of their choice (usually a spouse of family member, though it doesn’t have to be).ย
+But the Solitaire PPS Club is different because members enjoy a supplementary card, which grants virtually identical benefits to a nominee of their choice (usually a spouse or family member, though it doesn’t have to be).ย

-โ What benefits do supplementary cardholdersย not enjoy? |
+โ“ What benefits do supplementary cardholdersย not enjoy?

 While supplementary Solitaire PPS Club members enjoy largely the same benefits as principal members, here’s the differences: